nax2uk/be-nc-news/README.md

 # Northcoders News Server (API)

-This repository is a RESTful API server for which serves up data for the Northcoder News website. also built by me.
+This repository is a RESTful API server which serves up data for the Northcoder News website, also built by me.
 (See Links)

+## Links
+- You can find the api hosted [here](https://nc--news-server.herokuapp.com/api)
+- You can find the front-end react app deployed [here](https://northcoders-news-website.netlify.app/)
+- You can find the front-end react repository [here](https://github.com/nax2uk/fe-nc-news.git)

 ## Getting Started